-The fact that the occupational demand for workers with Level 3, 4 and 5 literacy skill and the fact that workers with these skill levels are in short supply has been driving a rapid increase in the wage premium paid to workers with these levels of skill.
+The fact that the occupational demand for workers with Level 3, 4 and 5 literacy skill has been rising rapidly and the fact that workers with these skill levels are in short supply has been driving a rapid increase in the wage premium paid to workers with these levels of skill.
 The following chart and associated table documents the growth of real wages in jobs that demand different levels of cognitive skills.
 These shifts in the relative wages of workers in jobs that demand different levels of skill are large enough to have a material impact on annual earnings, to the point that these differences explain a significant proportion of the growth in individual income inequality over the period.

 Figure 4.11 Trends in average hourly wage in 2010 constant dollars by literacy skill levels demanded by the occupation, paid jobs, Canada, 1997 - 2015